Abang Long Fadil 2: Plot

 The journey continues with Fadil, who falls into the mafia world mastered by Taji Samprit and his son Wak Doyok.
 Fadil is hired by Datin Mona as a prostitute, but Fadil can't do it and leaves instead.
 Datin is then killed by a man in her hotel room.
 Security footage shows Fadil entering the room earlier, which causes Fadil to be mistaken by Inspector Wahab and Inspector Shuib as a notorious mercenary named Tiger.

-At the same time, Yana, a TVKL reporter who often covered Tiger's murder cases, is also trapped in a fugitive problem faced by Fadil when Wak, who tells him to kill Yana, and he enters her house tries to convince her to think it was Tiger, but she knocks him out.
-After Wak wakes up, he tells her the truth to Yana and Ali after being tied up by them.
+At the same time, Yana, a TVKL reporter who often covers Tiger's murder cases, is also trapped in a fugitive problem faced by Fadil when Wak tells him to kill Yana, and he enters her house.
+He tries to convince her to think it was Tiger, but she knocks him out.
+After Wak wakes up, he tells Yana and Ali the truth after being tied up by them.
 Fadil is forced to live as a murderer despite his innocence.
 His first target is King Kong, a crazy mafia boss and an enemy to Taji Samprit.
-Various acts and situations took place in Fadil's life as a mercenary, and the only one way to clear his name is to look for Tiger's true identity to correct the situation and to prove his innocence.
+Various acts and situations took place in Fadil's life as a mercenary, and the only way to clear his name is to look for Tiger's true identity to correct the situation and to prove his innocence.

-Later that evening, Fadil goes to King Kong's club with the disguise as the bombay lawyer.
-Before Fadil is able to interrogate him, King Kong is already dead.
-The police arrives at the night club where Tiger (Fadil) is suspected to have killed King Kong.
-Inspector Wahab and his partner pursue Tiger, until they meet in an accident where Inspector Wahab and his colleagues were injured while pursuing Tiger.
+Later that evening, Fadil goes to King Kong's club in disguise as the Bombay lawyer.
+Before Fadil can interrogate him, King Kong is already dead.
+The police arrive at the nightclub where Tiger (Fadil) is suspected of killing King Kong.
+Inspector Wahab and his partner pursue Tiger, until they meet in an accident where Inspector Wahab and his colleagues are injured while pursuing Tiger.

-Wak Doyok pays RM 10 million and hires Fadil to kill Taji, since he had hired him to kill his own mother.
-He wants him to kill Taji and confiscate a locket on which the key that was kept by his own father.
-Inspector Wahab and Inspector Shuib visit Yana's house and questions the murder of Datin Mona who was killed by Tiger.
+Wak Doyok pays RM 10 million and hires Fadil to kill Taji, since he has hired him to kill his mother.
+He wants him to kill Taji and confiscate a locket on which the key that was kept by his father is.
+Inspector Wahab and Inspector Shuib visit Yana's house and question the murder of Datin Mona, who was killed by Tiger.
 Inspector Wahab advises Yana that the suspect was dangerous.

 Later, all three are attacked by Cobra, the brother of King Kong.
 After a car crash, Fadil orders Ali and Yana to leave and let Fadil stay to fight with Cobra.
 After Cobra attacks Fadil and tries to avenge his brother's death, he convinces Cobra to spare him and invites him to his house, where the RM 500,000 is stashed.